 - Swap out the ground beef for 99% lean ground turkey.
-This will save you about 20 calories, 1 gram of fat, and lower the points to 4 Freestyle Smartpoints for those on WW.
+This will save you about 20 calories, 1 gram of fat, and lower the points by 3 Smartpoints for those on WW.

 - Swap in fresh zucchini noodles for some of the lasagna noodles.
 This will lower the calories, carbohydrates, and add some extra nutrients from the veggies.
 You could also add canned white beans in place of some of the lasagna noodles.

 - Make sure to choose a marinara sauce that doesn't have any added sugars.
 You can also look for a light sauce.
 Your other option is to use canned tomatoes and simply add extra spices and garlic to mimic the flavor found in jarred sauces.

 - Choose a fat free chicken broth or swap in a lower calorie vegetable broth.

 - Five Ingredient Slow Cooker Chicken Parmesan Lasagna

 Here are some of the products I used when making this recipe.